 This non-invasive procedure typically doesn’t require downtime, and you can resume most of your normal activities the same or next day.
 Your technician at Laser Remedy Skin Solutions discusses post-treatment care, including:

-Although laser treatments help remove your spider veins, they can’t prevent future spider veins from forming.
+Although laser treatments help treat your existing spider veins, they can’t prevent future spider veins from forming.
 As such, your technician may suggest things to do at home to make spider vein development less likely.

 They may recommend not restricting circulation in your legs, which often happens from sitting with your legs crossed, smoking, and being overweight.
 Your technician may suggest wearing support stockings, especially if you must stand for extended periods.
 Moving throughout the day and engaging in regular exercise may also reduce your risk of future spider veins.